9 Best Free XML Editors for Windows in 2026 (Tested & Ranked)

 The feature list is extensive.
 You get validation against XSD, DTD, RelaxNG, and Schematron schemas.
 Schema aware auto completion that understands complex content models.
 Built in XSLT 1.0/2.0/3.0 debugging with step through execution.
 XPath and XQuery evaluation.
 Visual XML schema designers.
 XML diff and merge tools.
 Database integration for native XML databases.
 And a whole lot more.

-The 30 day free trial gives you access to every feature without limitations.
-I'd recommend using it if you have a demanding XML project coming up, even if you plan to use a free tool long term.
-Experiencing what a full XML IDE can do helps you understand what features actually matter to you.
+The 30 day free trial gives access to every feature without limitations.
+It's worth using if a demanding XML project is coming up, even if a free tool is the long term plan.
+Seeing what a full XML IDE can do helps clarify which features actually matter.

 After the trial, you'll need to purchase a license.
 For professionals who work with XML daily, the investment is easy to justify.
 For occasional XML editing, the free tools on this list are perfectly adequate.

-Download: Try Oxygen XML Editor - 30 day free trial
+Download: Oxygen XML Editor (trial).
+30 day free trial.

 5. Sublime Text with XML Plugins